 Cavalier King Charles Spaniel Puppies for Sale

-Looking for Cavalier King Charles Spaniel puppies for sale?
-This sweet, loving breed is a loyal lapdog with looks to melt any heart.
+Cavalier King Charles Spaniel puppies are sweet, loving breed is a loyal lapdog with looks to melt any heart.
 But this popular pup also has a long and distinguished history.
 Small Spaniels like the Cav started showing up in paintings in the 1700’s and 1800’s.
 These toy Spaniels were common pets of ladies at court, but when King Charles II began owning them, their popularity reached new heights among aristocrats.
 However, no standards existed, so size and type often varied.

 In the mid-1800’s, breeders began changing characteristics, and it became harder to find the sweet-faced Spaniels shown in the paintings by the old masters.
 In the 1920’s, a new generation of dog lovers became dedicated to preserving the original characteristics of the Cavalier King Charles Spaniel.
 They established a club and formalized breed standards.